-- A. Stormwater drainage facilities are to be designed and constructed to meet the stormwater quality and quantity standards established in the Stormwater Specifications Manual.
-The drainage facilities in the excluded cities of Lawrence, Speedway, and Southport are to be designed and constructed to meet the standards established for each of these jurisdictions. - B. Major subdivisions in the Metro Context Area shall meet the stormwater quality and quantity standards using Low-Impact Development techniques.
-However, residential subdivisions shall not use sand filters as a BMP. - C. For projects where LID techniques are technically infeasible to meet stormwater quantity standards, the applicant shall provide a justification demonstrating why the use of LID techniques is not possible.
+- A. Stormwater drainage facilities are to be designed and constructed to meet the stormwater quality and quantity standards established in the stormwater specifications manual.
+The drainage facilities in the excluded cities of Beech Grove, Lawrence, Speedway, and Southport are to be designed and constructed to meet the standards established for each of these jurisdictions. - B. Major subdivisions in the Metro Context Area shall meet the stormwater quality and quantity standards using Low-Impact Development techniques.
+However, residential subdivisions shall not use sand filters as a BMP. - C. For projects where low impact development (LID) techniques are technically infeasible to meet stormwater quantity standards, the applicant shall provide a justification demonstrating why the use of LID techniques is not possible.
 Documentation of technical infeasibility shall include engineering calculations, geologic reports, hydrologic analyses, and site maps.
 In such case, LID stormwater management techniques shall still be used to meet water quality standards. - D. All BMPs must be located within an easement.
 The easement must include access to the BMP for maintenance.
 The purpose of each easement shall be specified in the maintenance agreement.
-A copy of the easement should be included in the BMP operations and maintenance manual required by the Stormwater Specifications Manual. - E. Maintenance improvements.
+A copy of the easement should be included in the BMP operations and maintenance manual required by the stormwater specifications manual. - E. Maintenance improvements.
 Facilities providing for the proper on-going maintenance of any stormwater drainage facility shall be provided.
 Signs indicating no-mow areas, fence demarcating boundaries of natural areas, species and informational markers, and grate markings are examples of such improvements.

-- F. The responsibility of maintenance of stormwater facilities shall be as set forth by Sec.
-561-21.
-"Maintenance of drainage facilities" of the Revised Code of the Consolidated City and County.
-Maintenance access shall be provided to stormwater facility as set forth to assure continuous operational capacity of the stormwater facility.
-Inspections and maintenance is the responsibility of the owner.
-Specific guidelines for maintenance can be found in the Stormwater Specifications Manual Chapter 100 Policy and Procedures and Chapter 700 Stormwater Quality. - G. Erosion Control provisions shall be provided in accordance with Chapter 561 of the Revised Code of the Consolidated City and County and Chapter 600 Erosion and Sediment Control of the Stormwater Specifications Manual.
+- F. The responsibility of inspection and maintenance of stormwater facilities is the responsibility of the owner as provided for in sections 561-211 and 561-252 of the Revised Code.
+Maintenance access shall be provided to stormwater facilities to assure continuous operational capacity of the stormwater facility.
+Specific guidelines for inspections and maintenance can be found in the stormwater specifications manual and in the operations and maintenance manuals for the facility as provided for in section 561-234 of the Revised Code. - G. Erosion Control provisions shall be provided in accordance with Chapter 561 of the Revised Code of the Consolidated City and County and the stormwater specifications manual.